chriskinsman/redis-ratelimit/README.md

 occurred limited will be set to true.
 If limited returns true the call to check() does not count against the rate limit.

+### count(key, callback)

+Returns the number of calls that are currently counting against the rate limit.

 ## People

 The author is [Chris Kinsman](https://github.com/chriskinsman)